-Purchase this patch after reading from the Book Series reading list.
-Girls should read at least one book.
+Purchase this patch after reading from the book club list or register and attend the Spring Book Club meeting and receive the patch in the mail for free (additional information below).
+Girls should read at least one book from the suggested book club reading list before purchasing the patch.
 Remember the Thrive Book Series patch is meant to be worn with the Building Beyond Today advocacy patch (pictured at the top of this document), both patches can be purchased using this link or by emailing our retail shop at shop@nccoastalpines.org.